ScanLineDev/scanline/README.md

 `pyinstaller aicli-build.spec`

 2. This will generate a build in `dist/ailinter-build`.
+Move that to the public `aicli` repo using Github Releases.
+Update the referenced build file in `install.sh`

-3. Users can install with curl with the command:
+3. Users can now install AI CLI with curl with the command:
 `curl -sSL https://raw.githubusercontent.com/stephenkfrey/ailinter/reviewme/install.sh | sudo bash`

 # Build with Pip (for testing)
 `pip3 install -e .`